 - Taking practical steps to live more lightly on this earth

 Aim for balance in your actions.
 Match an external project with some inner work.
-Try to balance actions that are about stopping something with actions that are creative or productive.
+Counterbalance actions that are about stopping or preventing something with actions that are creative or productive.

 Eco-Anxiety: Finding Your Path… With Others

 Finding your way through eco-anxiety isn’t easy.
-Sometimes it will feel more difficult than others.
+Some times will feel more difficult than others.
 As long as the situation we face remains the same, the worry and sadness will not go away.
 You will need the right support for this journey.